China regulator warns e-commerce firms on 'Singles Day' sales tactics

 "The SAIC will strengthen market supervision ... monitor and manage online marketplaces according to law, and together with the majority of industry players jointly create an online market environment of fair competition and an environment for online consumption that is safe and secure," it said in a statement posted on its website on Tuesday.

-Alibaba, Amazon, Baidu and Tencent did not immediately respond to emailed requests for comment on the SAIC's warning.
+Amazon, Baidu and Tencent did not immediately respond to emailed requests for comment on the SAIC's warning.

 A JD.com spokesman said: "Our commitment to quality products and service has always been a key differentiator for us in this market and we employ additional resources for major sales to keep that promise even during the busiest periods."